octoml/octoml-profile/README.md

 Last but not least, `@accelerate` should not be used to decorate a function that already been decorated with `@accelerate` or `@torch.compile`.

+### Quota

+Each user has a limit on the number of concurrent backends held by the user's sessions.
+If you find yourself hitting quota limits, please ensure you are closing previously held sessions with `session.close()`.
+Otherwise, your session will automatically be closed at script exit.

 ### Supported backends